dcwestra/MM-Wall-Calendar-Setup/README.md

        bash -c "$(curl -sL https://raw.githubusercontent.com/sdetweil/MagicMirror_scripts/master/raspberry.sh)"
 4) Follow this guide to finish installing Magic Mirror - https://www.magicmirrorcentral.com/complete-raspberry-pi-magic-mirror-tutorial/
+  - dont add the auto-start mm.sh file in this tutorial if you use the automated install script as that script now has the auto-start mm.sh included.
 5) navigate to the modules folder:

        cd ~/MagicMirror/modules